CodeAlpha7/MapReduce-Infrastructure/description.md

 ### What's simplified here (comparing from the original paper)
 1. **`The MapReduce library in the user program first splits the input files into M pieces of typically 16 megabytes to 64 megabytes (MB) per piece (controllable by the user via an optional parameter).
 It then starts up many copies of the program on a cluster of machines.`**
- - Instead of writing new split files, you will just store the offsets from the original file as the file shards.
+ - Instead of writing new split files, we just store the offsets from the original file as the file shards.
  - **Sharding**: The configuration file contains a variable `map_kilobytes` which specifies the approximate shard size, and will be used to calculate the number of shards `M`.
-For example, if `map_kilobytes` in the config file is 16 and you are given 3 input files of sizes 20KB, 15KB, 20KB then your **calculated** number of shards `M` should be `ceil(55/16) = 4KB`.
+For example, if `map_kilobytes` in the config file is 16 and we are given 3 input files of sizes 20KB, 15KB, 20KB then our **calculated** number of shards `M` should be `ceil(55/16) = 4KB`.

     - So in the example above, we will use 4 mappers.
 The first 3 of these mappers will process approximately 16 KB of data each, and the last mapper will process all remaining data.
 So, in general the first M-1 mappers would process approximately `map_kilobytes`, and the last mapper would process the remaining.
     - Note that each mapper processes an approximate amount of data because we need to split input to the closest next line (i.e. `\n`) for the first M-1 mappers.
 This is because lines consist of different strings of words and thus cannot have a homogeneous length.
 Then, in the above example the shards will approximately look like: